SanderMertens/bake/README.md

 The main features of bake are:
 - discover all projects in current directory & build them in right order
 - automatically include header files from dependencies
-- use logical hierarchical names to add dependencies on any project on the machine
+- use logical (hierarchical) identifiers to specify dependencies on any project built on the machine
 - programmable C API for interacting with package management

-Bake only uses git, and does _not_ depend on its own server infrastructure for package management. **Bake does not collect any information when you clone, build or publish projects**.
+Bake depends on git for its package management features, and does _not_ have a server infrastructure for hosting a package repository. **Bake does not collect any information when you clone, build or publish projects**.

 ## Installation
 [instructions on how to install bake]

 Install bake using the following commands:

-On macOS:
+On MacOS:
 ```demo
 git clone https://github.com/SanderMertens/bake
 make -C bake/build-darwin